HousseinDroubi/let-me-in/README.md

 > Let me in system will open the barrier upon the approved list of license car plates the admin choose, just by taking a picture for the car plate number through the Pi camera.
 >
 > In addition, the admin has the ability to add, edit and block users.
 Also, he can open/close the barrier permanently or until further notice.

+### User Stories
+- As a user, I want to know who enter and exit the parking, so that I can find them easily.
+- As a user, I want to approve some of users, so that the barrier won't open for others.
+- As a user, I want to get informed for new upcoming guests, so that I can either approve or reject them.

+<br><br>